ramosleandre/tic_tac_toe_AI/README.md

-Sure, here's a draft for your GitHub README to detail your Tic-Tac-Toe AI project:

----

 # Tic-Tac-Toe AI

 Welcome to the Tic-Tac-Toe AI project!
 This repository aims to develop an intelligent agent capable of playing Tic-Tac-Toe and predicting the next move to play.
 The project involves data collection, model training, and evaluation to create a robust AI that can compete against human players or other AI opponents.